All Episodes

 And I don't think most people are prepared to deal with any situation.

-And and that's what I've learned in the five plus years now that I've been doing martial arts, you know, basically awareness and attack survival.
+And that's what I've learned in the five-plus years now that I've been doing martial arts.

-Look at what you exactly.
+Look at what you've exactly.

 Look at what you've discussed over the past month alone, Sean.

-What this book does, and I know that's a huge stretch of different types of criminality, but the reality is all attackers build target packages on what they want to uh attack.
+What this book does, and I know that's a huge stretch of different types of criminality, but the reality is all attackers build target packages on what they want to attack.

 We can be doing the same thing, Sean.